Optical Nanofiber Testbeds for Benchmarking Membrane-Waveguide Photonic Integrated Circuit Platforms toward On-Chip Quantum Inertial Sensing: Results

-For all coherence experiments, we use a multi-pulse detection (\cref{fig:setup}b) by coupling a \SI{10}{pW} probe beam to the nanofiber, which is on resonance with the $\ket{F=4} \rightarrow \ket{F'=5}$ transition.
-The transmitted beam power is detected using an SPCM and the counts are recorded in five steps: First, to detect the atoms in the state $\ket{F=4}$, the probe pulse is switched on for \SI{500}{\micro s}.
-Second, a \SI{100}{\micro s} repump pulse is used to transfer all atoms in the lower ground state $\ket{F=3}$ into $\ket{F=4}$.
-Third, to detect all atoms in the EF atom guide, the probe pulse is switched back on for \SI{500}{\micro s}.
-Fourth, to release all atoms from the EF atom guide, the red-detuned evanescent traveling wave is switched off for a long (\SI{10}{ms}) interval.
-Finally, a \SI{500}{\micro s} probe pulse is measured and used as a reference.
+For all coherence experiments, a multi-pulse detection scheme (\cref{fig:setup}b) is employed.
+The atom detection is performed using an EF-coupled probe with a power of \SI{10}{pW}, which is resonant with the $\ket{F = 4} \rightarrow \ket{F' = 5}$ transition of \Cs{133} atoms at a wavelength of 852 nm.
+The transmitted beam power is detected using an SPCM and the counts are recorded in five steps: (1) to detect the atoms in the state $\ket{F = 4}$, the probe pulse is switched on for \SI{1}{ms}; (2) a \SI{100}{\micro s} repump pulse is used to transfer all atoms in the lower ground state $\ket{F = 3}$ into $\ket{F = 4}$; (3) to detect all atoms in the EF atom guide, the probe pulse is switched back on for \SI{1}{ms}; (4) to release all atoms from the EF atom guide, the red-detuned evanescent traveling wave is switched off for a long (\SI{10}{ms}) interval; and (5) a \SI{1}{ms} probe pulse is measured and used as a reference.

 This method allows for normalized detection that divides out the noise during detection.
 To analyze the data, we assume that the number of atoms in the EF atom guide is constant and enumerate the counts detected for the three probe pulses as $c_1, c_2$, and $c_3$, respectively.
 The transmission during the first probe pulse is $T_1 = c_1/c_3$ and the transmission during the second probe pulse is $T_2 = c_2/c_3$.
-The number of atoms in $\ket{F=4}$ is proportional to the absorption $A_1 = 1 - T_1$ during the first probe pulse and the total number of atoms is proportional to the absorption during the second probe pulse $A_2 = 1 - T_2$.
-Finally, the probability of the atoms being in $\ket{F=4}$ can be expressed as $P_4 = \frac{c_3 - c_1}{c_3 - c_2}$.
+The number of atoms in the $\ket{F = 4}$ state is proportional to the absorption $A_1 = 1 - T_1$ during the first probe pulse, and the total number of atoms is proportional to the absorption during the second probe pulse $A_2 = 1 - T_2$.
+Finally, the probability of the atoms being in $\ket{F = 4}$ can be expressed as $P_4 = \frac{c_3 - c_1}{c_3 - c_2}$.

-Having used microwave fields to validate the atomic coherence of EF-guided atoms on a nanofiber, our next step will be to validate similar atomic coherence with two Doppler-sensitive counterpropagating Raman beams towards EF-guided atom interferometry.
-Now that we have enabled reduced optical power requirements and enhanced heat dissipation along a suspended membrane waveguide in vacuum, we have overcome two of the critical barriers to demonstrating membrane EF atom guides.